Amed Rosario Player Props: Guardians vs. Astros

 Amed Rosario At The Plate

-- Rosario has nine doubles, four triples, a home run and 13 walks while hitting .232.
+- Rosario is batting .230 with 10 doubles, four triples, a home run and 14 walks.

+- Rosario will look to extend his four-game hitting streak.
+He's batting .333 in his last games.

-- In 12 games this season (21.8%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- Rosario has driven in a run in 13 games this year (23.2%), including two games with multiple runs batted in.

-- In 36.4% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (7.3%).
+- In 37.5% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (8.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.